 Intended learning outcomes: Produce an overview on capacity, work centers, capacity determination, and capacity management techniques.

-14.1.1 Capacity, Work Centers, and Capacity Determination
+14.1.1 Capacity, Work Center Efficiency, and Rated Capacity

-Intended learning outcomes: Explain the determination of rated capacity as the product of theoretical capacity, capacity utilization, and work center efficiency.
-Produce an overview on other capacity definitions and their relationship to each other, such as demonstrated capacity, productive capacity, protective capacity, excess capacity, idle capacity, and activation.
+Intended learning outcomes: Produce an overview on other capacity definitions and their relationship to each other, such as demonstrated capacity, productive capacity, protective capacity, excess capacity, idle capacity, and activation.

 14.1.2 Overview of Capacity Management Techniques